GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 source code by clicking at the line you want to snapshot in the left hand bar, just as you would when debugging a local application using the regular IDEA debugger.

+Here set a breakpoint at ????.

+Since you can't single step through an aplicaiton in the cloud debugger, it's more common to put the breakpoint at the end of the relevant block of code rather than at the beginning.
+That way all variables have been set and can be inspected.

+If you're interested in variables in multiple scopes, (e.g. inside and outside a loop) you'll need to set multiple breakpoints.

+If you're interested in variables at particular points in time, (e.g. on the last iteration of a loop) then you'll want to set a conditional breakpoint.

 ### Run the application

 1. Run > Debug 'My First Debugging Session'

-If some other configuration happens to apopear in the Run menu instead, then select "Debug.." and choose "My First Debugging Session" in the dialog that appears.
+ If some other configuration happens to appear in the Run menu instead, then select "Debug.." and choose "My First Debugging Session" in the dialog that appears.

 2. A dialog will appear.
 TBD: set the Module?
 Click the blue Attach button.